tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	On submit:
 	•	Create ledger_transactions row(s).
 	•	Compute base_value when base_price present.
+	•	UI elements (filters, table, buttons) should be aligned with the current Ledger section styling in `app/page.tsx`.

 Deliverable: User can create transactions via UI and see them in list, filtered.